Faculty of Arts and Science

 Since the Cegep programs are designed to give all students the opportunity to explore different fields and thus acquire a broad general basis for further study, the undergraduate programs in the Faculty of Arts and Science require some degree of concentration in specific areas.
 Detailed statements about these programs are made under the appropriate disciplinary headings in the sections of the Calendar that follow this general account of degree requirements.
 They represent four main forms of concentration: the minor, the major, the specialization, and honours; and a fifth form, the certificate.
 The University’s formal definitions of these kinds of programs are set out in §16.2.4; for the convenience of students in Arts and Science, those definitions as they are construed in the Faculty are briefly repeated below.

-The minor is a program consisting of a minimum of 24 specified credits in a single discipline and professing to give a basic introduction to the methodology and key concepts of that discipline.
+The minor is a program consisting of a minimum of 24 specified credits either in a single discipline and professing to give a basic introduction to the methodology and key concepts of that discipline or on a theme spanning more than one discipline and providing a cross-disciplinary or interdisciplinary perspective.
 A minor cannot in and by itself provide the concentration required of a candidate for a degree and is therefore always taken in combination with another program.
 In addition to the interdisciplinary and disciplinary minors available in Arts and Science, students may register with approval for selected minors in other Faculties.
-Available Arts and Science interdisciplinary minors are listed in §31.170.
-Disciplinary minors are indicated in the Calendar entry of each department or college.
+Available Arts and Science interdisciplinary and disciplinary minors are indicated in the Calendar entry of each department or in §31.170.

 The Faculty of Arts and Science and the John Molson School of Business: